PaulAvery/node-object-listener/README.md

 If this method is called on a child listener, the change will first be propagated upwards to the root Listener.
 This listener will then be updated.
 This allows you to easily update parts of your main object.
+If called without an argument, it will delete its parents property.

 **Example**
 ```js